sagaxyz/node-infra/docs/pegasus_architecture.md

 - EBS as storage

 ## Metrics
 We are deploying the kube prometheus stack ([github](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)) for monitoring in the `sagasrv-metrics` namesace.
 With dynamic prometheus targets via annotations, we are scraping chainlet metrics once added.
-Grafana comes with dashboards provisioned as code to measure the system status both on an infrastructure and chianlet level.
+Grafana comes with dashboards provisioned as code to measure the system status both on an infrastructure and chainlet level.
 For the chainlets we are using the prometheus metrics exposed by the cosmos SDK.
 In addition it is possible to deploy cosmos exporter for each chainlets ([github](https://github.com/solarlabsteam/cosmos-exporter)).

 ## Alerting
 Alerting is handled by the Alertmanager with CRDs (PrometheusRule).
 The kube prometheus stack comes with an extensive set of alerts tailored to Kubernetes clusters.
 On top of that, we are also deploying some application level alerts (e.g.: missed blocks, chainlet not producing blocks, etc).
 We are running separately a blackbox monitor to evaluate the chainlets status independently from the single validator clusters.